Lawrence M. Scheier Ph.D., President

 Dr. Scheier is currently a member of the editorial board of four prominent drug studies journals including the Journal of Alcohol and Drug Education, Journal of Drug Education, Journal of Studies on Alcohol, and Journal of Child and Adolescent Substance Abuse.
 In addition to these assignments, Dr. Scheier provides ad hoc reviews for numerous top tier scientific journals including the Journal of Child Psychology and Psychiatry, Journal of Adolescent Research, Journal of Adolescence, Journal of Early Adolescence, Journal of Consulting and Clinical Psychology, Health Education and Behavior, Psychology of Addictive Behaviors, Drug and Alcohol Dependency, Addictive Behavior, and he has served as Action Editor for Prevention Science, the leading prevention journal sponsored by the Society for Prevention Research.
 On a regular basis, Dr. Scheier also provides consulting services to the Federal government including expert review services for grants.
 In the past, he has participated as a reviewer for several branches of the National Institutes on Health including NIAAA, NIMH, and NIDA and most recently was a member of a NIH special emphasis panel emphasizing prevention methodology (Social Sciences, Nursing, Epidemiology, and Methods Integrated Review Group [SNEM-1]).
 Currently, Dr. Scheier reviews for NIDA-K a standing committee that evaluates training fellowship, mentoring, and career research awards.
 As an expert in prevention science, Dr. Scheier is also called upon to review for various private organizations.
 In 2003, Dr. Scheier became a member of an elite group of scientists who provide reviews for the National Registry of Effective Prevention Programs, a collaborative project between the Center for Substance Abuse Prevention, National Center for the Advancement of Prevention, and Substance Abuse and Mental Health Services Administration.
 Reviews for NREPP provide Dr. Scheier the opportunity to evaluate state-of-the-art programs in mental health, HIV, drug use, and violence prevention with target populations across the lifespan.
-Dr. Scheier resides in Scottsdale, AZ with his two boarder collie dogs.
+Dr. Scheier resides in Sun City, AZ with his two boarder collie dogs.
 He is the father of two young adult girls and remains active in sports, cycles and physical conditioning.

 Larry’s hobbies include riding bicycles.